cosmos/sdk-tutorials/b9lab-content/3-main-concepts/09-protobuf.md

   uint64 wager = 7;
 }
 ```
 The `= 1` parts indicate how each field is identified in the serialized output, and additionally provides backward compatibility.
-Down the road, to preserve backward compatibility, if you add or remove fields, make sure to not reuse numbers for new fields, but to keep increasing the `= x` value.
+As your application upgrades to newer versions, make sure to not reuse numbers for new fields, but to keep increasing the `= x` value to preserve backward compatibility.

 When _compiling_ it, Protobuf will add the `protobuf:"bytes..."` elements.
 Similarly, the messages to create a game can be declared in Protobuf as: